 Draw – For a hunter that is concerned about physical limitations but also wants to have a decent chance at drawing a tag sometime soon, this is a great value in the draw.
 Draw odds are going to fall somewhere in between S17 and S11.

-In 2019, one of the two ram tags here will be a non-resident tag.
+In 2019 and 2018, we guided successful hunters in this unit.
 Our staff and I spend more time here than anyone.
 The sheep are low density, but there are a couple mature rams to be hunted.
-We killed one of the bigger rams in the unit in 2018, but think we can do even better in 2019.
+We killed one of the bigger rams in the unit in 2018 and in 2019 harvested one of the top 1-2 rams in the unit.
 The terrain is not intense, but you do need to be open to a back-country style hunt.
 The better quality is in the road-less wilderness.
 Unlike a lot of the other sheep units, this topography is good horse country.
 If you want to kill the biggest ram in the unit, give us a call.

 Location – Flat Tops Wilderness Area